Upcoming structural changes to local government in England: Cambridgeshire and Peterborough

+Proposals

 In November 2024, the former leader of Fenland District Council, and the leader of the Liberal Democrat group on East Cambridgeshire District Council urged that Cambridgeshire be included in the next round of local government reorganisation.

-As of October 2025, Cambridgeshire County Council's prefered option would see the area divided between two authorities: a northern one covering Huntingdonshire, Peterborough City and Fenland, and a southern one covering Cambridge City, South Cambridgeshire and East Cambridgeshire.
+Following the English Devolution and Community Empowerment Bill in December 2024 and the subsequent invitation to councils to consider boundaries for the new Unitaries, councils began their deliberations as to their preferred models.